microtick/node-operations/README.md

 $ mtcli keys add validator
 ```

-## Step 2 Genesis Account - COMPLETE BY Saturday, June 20, 2020 11:00 pm UTC
+## Step 2 Genesis Account - COMPLETE BY Saturday, July 18, 2020 11:00 pm UTC

 New validators should perform the following ACCOUNT steps:

 ACCOUNT-1.
-Find your validator address
+Find your validator address:

 ```
 $ mtcli keys show validator -a micro17x67yaxc4vgxmpn6pqpczqh7l8942wvyhfqe6w
 ```

 ACCOUNT-2.
-Send your address (the output from the previous command) as the subject line to: mjackson@microtick.com
+Register for the Microtick mainnet by following the instructions here: https://microtick.com/mainnet-genesis.html

-All public genesis accounts will be awarded 20000 stake tokens (TICK)
+The first 20 public genesis accounts will be awarded 20000 stake tokens (TICK)

-## Step 3 Genesis Transaction - COMPLETE BY Sunday, June 21, 2020 11:00 pm UTC
+## Step 3 Genesis Transaction - COMPLETE BY Sunday, July 19, 2020 11:00 pm UTC

 All validators should perform the following GENTX steps: